|() Privy Email|

-Birthday emails are perfect for strengthening customer loyalty and reminding your contacts that you’re thankful for their business.
-Additionally, it's clear that this type of personalized messaging resonates with people as various studies from the likes of e-commerce behemoth Shopify have shown that birthday emails have a conversion rate multiple times higher than that of typical campaigns.
+Birthday emails are perfect for strengthening customer loyalty and reminding your contacts that you're thankful for their business.
+Additionally, it's clear that personalized messaging like this resonates with people as various studies, including one from e-commerce behemoth Shopify, have shown that birthday emails have a higher conversion rate than typical email campaigns.

 Before creating a birthday email, there are some guidelines you should consider to ensure that your messaging will resonate with your contacts.

 You should, when possible, attempt to:

 - Personalize the email.
 Use your customer's name in your headline and/or body content.
 For example, "Happy birthday, Robert!"
 However, don't over-saturate the email with their information and try to avoid possibly sensitive topics like the contact's age.

 - Offer a birthday gift.
 Use coupon codes to offer a discount, a free product, or some other store credit.
 It's not worth sending a birthday email if you're not going to offer anything.
 Just remember that this is meant to be a genuine gift that shows customer appreciation.
 It's okay to highlight products that fit the customer's interest but make sure to avoid pushing a sale.